Effective field theory interpretation of ATLAS measurements involving the Higgs boson, electroweak bosons and the top quark: Results

 \subsubsection{Results without di-Higgs measurements}

 Figure~\ref{fig:lin_exp_vs_obs} shows the constraints on the 47 Wilson coefficients of the fit basis for the linear model without the inclusion of the di-Higgs channels.
+The remaining 39 directions are fixed to their SM value of zero.
 The lower panel shows the measured value normalised by the symmetrised uncertainty, which is shown in the middle panel on a logarithmic scale.
 The upper panel shows the expected breakdown of contributions to the sensitivity of each measurement from the various channels included, calculated from the information matrix of the measurements, removing one at a time each set of measurements considered.
 The contribution $z_i(c)$ is calculated for each sub-set of measurements $i$ and each coefficient $c$ as:

 where $\sigma_i(c)$ is the uncertainty on the coefficient $c$ when considering only the sub-set of measurements $i$.

 No significant deviation from the SM is observed: all coefficients are compatible with the SM expectation within 2$\sigma$.
 The only exception is $\cHVVEWnineteen$, constrained by EWPO and pulled by the well-known discrepancy between the $A_{FB}^{0,b}$ and $A_{FB}^{0,c}$ measurements and the SM expectations~\cite{ALEPH:2013dgf}.
 Good agreement between the observed data and the SM expectations is found, corresponding to a $p$-value of 99$\%$.